davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ### Write a JavaScript function that updates the document's attributes

-In the javascript file, we will create a function that finds the span element and extracts the values from the custom data attributes.
+Now we will create a JavaScript function that finds the span element and extracts the values from the custom data attributes.
 Using these values, we can set the language and direction attributes to the `<html>` element.

 ```js
 function set_html_attribs() {